UnCrevard/Younow-Tools/readme.md

 ### Change log

+20180528/1.0.30

+	check for ffmpeg installation
+	check for update
+	fix issues with ffmpeg & api changes

+20180523/1.0.29

-* 20180523 fix : Using rtmp stream now (HLS has been removed from Younow Website = Flash Only) so FFMPEG is mandatory now.
+	urgent : Using rtmp stream now (HLS has been removed from Younow Website = Flash Only) so **FFMPEG is mandatory now**.
 You can get it from https://ffmpeg.zeranoe.com/builds/

 	*rewind is unavailable with rtmp*.
+20170504

-* 20170504 fix : linux compatibility
+	fix : linux compatibility
+20170506

-* 20170506 add : option --locale
+	add : option --locale
+20170507

-* 20170507 add : command follow
+	add : command follow
+20170510

-* 20170510 add : command followed & fix follow "soon..."
+	add : command followed & fix follow "soon..."

 ## Summary